Addressing Bullying, Harassment and Discrimination Policy and Procedures

 The Harassment Governance Group (HGG) has oversight of all harassment matters across the University.
 HGG will brief relevant University committees and leadership.

-Note: These will include the University Executive Committee, University Health, Safety and Wellbeing Committee and Council via the Equity Leadership Committee.
+Note: These will include the University Executive Committee, University Health, Safety and Wellbeing Committee and the Equity Leadership Committee, all of which can report a matter to University Council.

 Purpose